Restrictions for $n$-Point Vertices in Higher-Spin Theories: Preliminaries

 All in all, we translated the problem of `what is the most general form of the parity-even $n$-point vertex $\mathcal{L}_n$' to the question `what is the most general form of the vertex generating operator $\mathcal{V}$ in the polynomial ring $\mathbb{R}[y_{ij}, z_{ij}|_{i \leq j}, s_{ij} |_{i \leq j}]$'.
 The connection between Lagrangian $\mathcal{L}_n$ and operator $\mathcal{V}$ is given by Eq.~(\ref{eq:L^n}).
 We also ensured that $\mathcal{L}_n$ is Lorentz invariant.

-There are two questions arising now: First of all, there are equivalence relations for Lagrangians: e.g., two Lagrangians that differ by a total derivative lead to the same action.
+There are two questions arising now.
+First of all, there are equivalence relations for Lagrangians: e.g., two Lagrangians that differ by a total derivative lead to the same action.
 We call them equivalent in this case.
 What does this imply for the corresponding vertex generating operators?
-Secondly, how do we have to constrain $\mathcal{V}$, such that $\mathcal{L}_n$ is gauge invariant?
-We present a general answer to these questions in the next two sections and give more details in Sections~\ref{sec:case-2n-leq} and \ref{sec:case-n-}.
+Secondly, how do we have to constrain $\mathcal{V}$ such that $\mathcal{L}_n$ is gauge invariant?
+We present a general answer to these questions in the remainder of this section and give more details in Sections~\ref{sec:case-2n-leq} and \ref{sec:case-n-}.